 6. Minimalist Cranes on Textured Neutral Wallpaper

 Clean, calm, and just a little bit whimsical.
-This wallpaper features elegant cranes in flight over a soft, fan-textured background that adds depth without overwhelming the space.
 The neutral palette keeps it versatile, while the design adds subtle movement and artistry.
 It’s a great fit for a serene bedroom, hallway, or a bathroom if you’re feeling extra playful.
 Think Japandi meets vintage storybook, in the chicest way.

 7. Dark Floral Arts & Crafts Revival